f5devcentral/f5-velos-training/docs/velos_deploying_a_tenant.rst

 Resizing a Tenant
 -----------------

 VELOS tenants have static CPU and memory allocations.
-These can be changed after a tenant has been deployed, but the tenant will have to be temporarily suspended (put in the **provisioned** state), then the change to CPU and or memory allocation can be made.
+These can be changed after a tenant has been deployed, but the tenant will have to be temporarily suspended (put in the **provisioned** state), then the change to CPU and/or memory allocation can be made.
 A tenant can be expanded within a single blade or it can be configured to extend across blades assuming adequate resources are available.
 Once the changes are completed the tenant can be put into the **deployed** state and returned to service.

 Expanding a Tenant within the Same Blade via webUI
 ------------------------------------------------